What Can Your Online Shop Do for the Chinese New Year?

 There are so many things involved in making a website successful.
 In fact, you could compare e-commerce to the game of chess: It’s easy to get started, but difficult to master.
-Many elements make up a great website: homepages, logos, the colours you use, and the images you post.
+Many elements make up a great website: homepages, logos, colours, and images.
 However, one part of your website is arguably the most important.
 Today, we'll help you build the perfect product page.

 Great websites need winning product pages to perform to their maximum potential.
 Competition has not been higher than it is today in any niche.
 Hence, having a great product page could be the key for your business to have higher conversion rates and better sales in the future.

-When it comes to conversion optimization, this is about getting more people to complete transactions on your page.
-This can be achieved through various efforts, such as page design changes and intelligent marketing.
+When it comes to conversion optimisation, this is about getting more people to complete transactions once they're on your page.
+This can be achieved through various efforts such as page design changes and intelligent marketing.
 In this article, we’ll be more focussed on the elements and design of your product pages.

-Having creative and more detailed product descriptions will be helpful for your customers to understand more about your product.
+Having creative and more detailed product descriptions will help your customers understand more about your product.
 If you own a general e-commerce website, it is very likely that you and your competition sell similar (if not the same) products.

 Providing a detailed description of your product on your website will help your customers spend more time researching the product on your website and will eliminate their need to try and find more information on it elsewhere.
 With well written product descriptions, you can expect more people to be satisfied with your product and eventually click the purchase button.